SeanFitzpatrick0/IrishRent/README.md

 * More options for price changes chart (year range and point per year).
 * Add similar locations links in bottom of rent details page
 * Add a contact email and who made this site
+* Add loading icon for map at start